NikolaMadjarevic/Database-of-Serbian-Cities/README.md

 - **Administrative Context:** Boundary layer of the Republic of Serbia sourced from GeoSrbija.
 - **Cartographic Elements:** Legend, Scale Bar, North Arrow, and Author Metadata.

-The QGIS project file (`serbia_cities.qgz`) is included as the working GIS project used to create the final map.
+The QGIS project file (`cities_serbia.qgz`) is included as the working GIS project used to create the final map.

 ---